Los Angeles Maiers

 The Los Angeles Maiers were a minor league baseball team based in Los Angeles, California.
-In 1910, he Los Angeles Maiers played as members of the Class D level Southern California Trolley League.
+In 1910, the Maiers played as members of the Class D level Southern California Trolley League.
 The team and the league folded during the 1910 season.
 The Maiers hosted minor league home games at Maier Park, sharing the ballpark with the fellow league member Los Angeles McCormicks, as both teams were owned by Jim McCormick.

 History

 The 1910 Southern California Trolley League was organized by James McCormick and Ed Crolic.
 Jim McCormick owned a local pool hall and had owned and managed a local team called "McCormick's Shamrocks," who played in numerous exhibition games.
 Ed Crolic would be the league secretary and become a manager in the California Trolley League, while McCormick served as the league president.